43 Bonus Room Ideas

 Using a bonus room for games and billiards is an idea that goes back for decades.
 In fact, creating a game or hobby room remains one of the most popular bonus room ideas, especially when the space also incorporates room for lounging.
 Including a TV and gaming system in the lounge zone makes it a well-rounded game room for all ages.

 If you want to feature a pool table, air hockey, poker table, or other large gaming station, make sure the room’s footprint accommodates the space each player will take up.
-Because of the room required to stroke a cue, there should be a minimum of five feet of clear space on each side of a pool table.
+Because the room requires enough space to stroke a cue, there should be a minimum of five feet of clear space on each side of a pool table.
 Therefore, add at least 10 feet to the pool table’s dimensions when designing your billiard room floor plan.
-For some game room inspiration, check out our post on The Best Game Room Ideas.
+For some game room inspiration, check out our post on the best game room ideas.

 Pendant lights or recessed can lighting is a must over any type of gaming table.
 Most people imagine a dark space for playing billiards, but there’s no reason that your bonus game room must be dark or dreary.
 White walls, pale wooden floors, and shiplap all contribute to a brightly inviting game room.
 If there are windows in your game room, you will appreciate the fresh air as well as the natural daytime lighting.